 Your vehicle may be fitted with a swivel base to either or both of the front seats, so that they may be turned to face the rear of the vehicle.

-The release handle, coloured red, is located on the inside of the seat and is moved rearwards to unlock the swivel mechanism
+The release lever, coloured red, is located at the front of the seat and is pushed downwards to unlock the swivel mechanism.